 The Partnership has contracted with the Managing General Partner to provide property management services.
 Under the terms of the agreement, the property manager is responsible for leasing the residential units in compliance with tax credit requirements, maintaining and repairing the building, and paying building operating expenses in exchange for a management fee.
 The management fee is equal to 8% of gross receipts, as defined in the Property Management Agreement.
-Property management expense for the year ended December 31, 2020 was \$23,931.
+Property management expense for the years ended December 31, 2021 and 2020 was \$22,369 and \$23,931, respectively.